Pandemic upheaval means no school report cards for Oklahoma public schools for 2020-21

 Harris explained that the “baseline” by which state education officials measure year-over-year growth or loss in students’ academic achievement at schools has already been lost because schools were shuttered statewide in March and no state assessments were given.

-Board member Estela Hernandez, also of Oklahoma City, questioned how the state’s public schools could not be held accountable for their performance this year “when a student is tested they are being held accountable for what they have learned.
-And a grade is given.”
+Board member Estela Hernandez, also of Oklahoma City, questioned how the state’s public schools could not be held accountable for their performance this year when if “a student is tested, they are being held accountable for what they have learned, and a grade is given.”

-State Superintendent Joy Hofmeister corrected her by stating that no Oklahoma student receives a grade for their performance on state tests, and she said the proposal had nothing to do with anyone’s desire to not hold schools accountable.
+State Superintendent Joy Hofmeister corrected her by stating that no Oklahoma student receives a grade for performance on state tests, and she said the proposal had nothing to do with anyone’s desire not to hold schools accountable.

+“I object to that characterization — it’s about what is possible, what is impossible, … and where we want our focus to be.